hexbatch/apple-core/v1/docs/core/step-0-users-groups/admin-api.md

 Standard system groups: admin
 * script_permission , can list scripts and see details, turn on and off scripts
 * remote_permission , can list and search for remotes and see details, turn on and off remotes

+## admin.users.list_users
+options to search also token pass-through data, if given something will see if any token info matches a user